Communication: Audiences & Persuasion, BA

 Visit the Annenberg School for Communication website for a list of the approved Research Method courses.

 Study abroad and study away courses are normally assigned the numbers COMM 2985 or 2995.
 Students can complete up to 3 COMM 2985 or 2995 courses toward their COMM major.

 Students with a 3.5 or higher cumulative GPA can elect to enroll in the yearlong 2 CU senior thesis course sequence, COMM 4797 and COMM 4997.

-Only 1 of the 3 non-COMM elective courses may be at the introductory level.
-1 of the 3 non-COMM elective courses must be related to the student’s Communication major, but is not required to be related to the student's concentration, and must be pre-approved by a member of the Communication Undergraduate Advising Team.
+At least 2 of the 3 non-COMM elective courses must be related to the student's concentration.
+1 of the 3 non-COMM elective courses must be related to the General Communication major but is not required to be related to the student's concentration.

 The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2023 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.